Frederik Brandhof

-Frederik Brandhof (born 5 July 1996) is a Danish professional footballer who plays as a midfielder for Danish 1st Division club AC Horsens.
+Frederik Brandhof (born 5 July 1996) is a Danish professional footballer who plays as a midfielder for Danish Superliga club AC Horsens.

 Career

 Skive IK

 Born in Skive, Brandhof started playing football at Skive IK.
 He later moved to FK Viborg, where he played for a few seasons, before returning to Skive IK, where he later signed a youth contract in July 2013.
 And from here, things got trickier.

 Brandhof made his debut for Skive in the Danish 2nd Division in the spring of 2014, while he at the age of 17, scored his first goal for the club in a game against Brabrand IF on 28 May 2014.
-Brandhof was promoted to the first team squad for the 2014-15 season after signing a new two-year deal with the club in June 2014, just as Skive had been promoted to the Danish 1st Division for the 2014-15 season.
+Brandhof was promoted to the first team squad for the 2014–15 season after signing a new two-year deal with the club in June 2014, just as Skive had been promoted to the Danish 1st Division for the 2014–15 season.

 Already three months after signing his last contract, Brandhof signed a new contract with Skive in October 2014, this time until June 2017.
 In his first season in the 1st Division, he played 13 out of 35 games (12 as a substitute, one in the starting lineup).
 In the following season (2015–16) he became more established player on the team, playing 22 out of 33 matches.